nisfar144/Wind_Turbine_Mech_and_Elect/README.md

 # Wind_Turbine_Mech_and_Elect
+_Group_6_NAFIS_ISFAR__CHRISTIAN_CHU_YANG
-_Group_6_NAFIS_ISFAR__CHRISTIAN_CHU_YANGThe final group project for Power Systems Control I. This includes the mechanical portion of the wind turbine as well as the electrical model of the doubly fed induction generator with vector control in MATLAB simulink.
+The final group project for Power Systems Control I. This includes the mechanical portion of the wind turbine as well as the electrical model of the doubly fed induction generator with vector control in MATLAB simulink.